 South Dakota Recreational Cannabis Legalization

-South Dakota Initiated Measure 29, or the Marijuana Legalization Initiative, would have legalized the use, possession, and distribution of cannabis in the state for individuals ages 21 and older.
-This is the third time South Dakota voted on recreational cannabis legalization.
-Measure 29 would have provided protections for employers regarding cannabis and the workplace.
+South Dakota Initiated Measure 29, or the Marijuana Legalization Initiative, which would have legalized the use, possession, and distribution of cannabis in the state for individuals ages 21 and older.
+This is the third time South Dakota has voted on recreational cannabis legalization.
+Measure 29 would have also provided protections for employers regarding cannabis and the workplace.

 Next Steps for Employers